About the Academic Unit

 These intensive courses complement the Programmatic Unit’s shorter-form workshops.
 They provide practitioners with in-depth training on foundational skills relevant to counter-terrorism and transnational crime – a strong foundation on which to build capacity relevant to specific and emerging challenges addressed through the Programmatic Unit’s Core Initiatives & Workstreams.

 The online Counter-Terrorism Academic Curriculum – the eCTAC – is an innovative online course designed for remote delivery, which has ensured uninterrupted support and training for practitioners during the COVID-19 pandemic.
 The eCTAC is tailored to specific language cohorts and legal systems of criminal justice systems in our geographic focus regions.

-The comprehensive Counter-Terrorism Academic Curriculum – the CTAC – will be designed for small group, in-person delivery in Malta.
-It will build the capacity and skills of participating frontline practitioners with sustainable impact for their home institutions and national-level competency.
-Initial courses are being tailored to the needs of practitioners in Africa and the Middle East.
-Over time, the CTAC will be offered to practitioners in the Balkans, Central Asia, South Asia and Southeast Asia.
+The comprehensive Counter-Terrorism Academic Curriculum – the CTAC – is designed for small group, in-person delivery in Malta.
+It builds the capacity and skills of participating frontline practitioners with sustainable impact for their home institutions and national-level competency.
+Courses are delivered in Arabic, English and French and tailored to the needs of practitioners in Africa, Middle East and Southeast Asia.
+Over time, the CTAC will be offered to practitioners in the Balkans, Central Asia, South Asia and

 Research Agenda: Coming Soon

 The new IIJ Research Agenda will generate scholarship and research on emerging challenges and opportunities in the counter-terrorism and rule of law fields, beginning with a review of methodologies to assess criminal justice systems.